A4Bio/E3-CryoFold/README.md

-### Note: We have recently received feedback regarding installation and modeling issues with our models.
-We are working on checking and resolving these issues; therefore, we temporarily removed the pretrained model.
-We apologize for the delay and any inconvenience caused by our code and pretrained model.

-# E3-CryoFold: One-shot Prediction For Cryo-EM Structure Determination
+# E3-CryoFold: End-to-end Prediction For Cryo-EM Structure Determination(updated)

 E3-CryoFold is a deep learning framework for automating the determination of three-dimensional atomic structures from high-resolution cryo-electron microscopy (Cryo-EM) density maps.
 It addresses the limitations of existing AI-based methods by providing an end-to-end solution that integrates training and inference into a single streamlined pipeline.
 E3-CryoFold combines 3D and sequence Transformers for feature extraction and employs an equivariant graph neural network to build accurate atomic structures from density maps.